vyg/modulator/README.md

   // Give it a description
   public static $description = "A large title section at the top of the page";

-  // Give it a 64x64px icon image public static $icon = "mysite/images/module-hero.png";
+  // Optionally group your modules by type, for easy reference in the CMS public static $category = "Headers";

   // Add any fields required for the module private static $db = array(